 The malaria challenge follow up visits are very important for your safety.
 After you have been challenged, it is vital that you remain in the Oxford area until completing treatment.
 We need to assess you by phone once a day for the first six days (from C+1 until C+6).
-From day seven until day nine (C+7-C9) we will need to assess you in clinic once a day, then twice daily until 28 days after challenge, or until you are diagnosed with malaria (see timeline below).
+From day seven until day nine (C+7 to C+9) we will need to assess you in clinic once a day.
+From day 10 (C+10) onwards we will need to see you twice daily until 28 days after challenge or until you are diagnosed with malaria (see timeline below).
 If the level of parasites in your blood are very low, we may only need to see you once a day during the last week but unless you are informed otherwise, you should assume you need to attend clinic twice a day from day 10.
 All these clinic visits will take place at the CCVTM at the Churchill Hospital in Oxford.
 It is essential that you reside in Oxford during this time for careful monitoring and regular review by the study team.
 Accommodation can be arranged for you (and paid for) if you require it during this period.

 Each time we see you, we will assess your symptoms and a doctor will examine you, if necessary.
-A small amount of blood will be taken and examined under the microscope for malaria parasites.
-This is called a thick film and it is the standard test for diagnosing malaria infection.
-Your blood will also be tested for malaria parasite genetic material (DNA) using a technique called polymerase chain reaction (PCR).
+Your blood will be tested for malaria parasite genetic material (DNA) using a technique called polymerase chain reaction (PCR).
 These visits will last approximately 10 minutes, although you may have to wait to be seen.
 The total number of visits post challenge will vary depending on when and if you get malaria.
 It is important you are able to attend all the visits.
 We will also give you a medication diary card on which you will be asked to record all medications that you take, which you should bring with you to each visit.
 If you plan to travel outside of Oxford at any time from the day before challenge to 30 days after the challenge, you should discuss your plans with a study physician before participating in this study.